cs-4241-2024/a3-persistence/README.md

 How did you use alignment to organize information and/or increase contrast for particular elements.
 Write a paragraph of at least 125 words *for each of four principles* (four paragraphs, 500 words in total).

-Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
----

-## Your Web Application Title

-your glitch (or alternative server) link e.g. http://a3-charlie-roberts.glitch.me

-Include a very brief summary of your project here.
-Images are encouraged, along with concise, high-level text.
-Be sure to include:

-- the goal of the application
-- challenges you faced in realizing the application
-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
-- what CSS framework you used and why
-  - include any modifications to the CSS framework you made via custom CSS you authored

-## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy

-### Design/Evaluation Achievements
-- **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...